MicrosoftDocs/microsoft-style-guide/styleguide/ui-text-content-design.md

 4.**Provide enough information**, but not too much.

   - Try to
-    explain the scenario as if you're talking to a friend who’s not particularly technical.
-Then read the real text aloud—does it capture what you want to communicate?
+    explain the scenario as if you're talking to a friend who???s not particularly technical.
+Then read the real text aloud???does it capture what you want to communicate?
   - Look for text that can be combined for brevity or separated to make it simpler.
-  - Remove any details that aren’t absolutely essential.
+  - Remove any details that aren???t absolutely essential.

-5.**Put yourself in your customer’s shoes**.
+5.**Put yourself in your customer???s shoes**.
 What do they need to know?
 Did you explain it succinctly and clearly?

-  - If it’s not clear how to do something, clarify it in the interface text.
+  - If it???s not clear how to do something, clarify it in the interface text.
 Consider showing examples.
   - If
     a task seems cumbersome, define the key tasks, break apart big decisions, prioritize features, and simplify customer interactions.
   - If
-    it still doesn’t seem like the task will be easy and intuitive for customers, consider bringing in your peers to review it for a fresh perspective.
+    it still doesn???t seem like the task will be easy and intuitive for customers, consider bringing in your peers to review it for a fresh perspective.